oskar2517/display-tubes/content/nixie/Dolam-LC-516/index.md

 As I am not aware of a datasheet specifically for this tube, I have provided a link to the IN-1's datasheet below.
 Since the tubes are compatible, the relevant specifications should be identical.

+**Update from 2025-05-18**

+I was able to acquire a slightly different version of the LC-516, featuring a larger glass envelope and digit sizes comparable to the IN-1.
+This variant appears to lack mercury vapor and has a slightly different digit arrangement.
+I suspect it may be an earlier revision of the model.
+Photos are provided below.

 ### Key Specifications

 | Property          | Description |